dmd-program/dmd-400-sp17/capstone-project-proposal.md

    * Background or qualifications for advisor, mentor or client
 5. **Production scope**
    * What are the deliverables to be completed or produced? \(IE - storyboards, interviews, web application, website, wireframes, animatics, character designs, scripts, game executable, video, etc.\)
+   * What is the culmination of the production?
+(EG - Animated video, interactive app prototype, video documentation of an installation, etc.)
 6. **Production pipeline**
    * What tools will be used?
    * What design processes and methods will be used?